 Top tips from the UK’s leading biographer on how to write your book

-The time spent in lockdown in the past six months has left Brits more time at home to reflect on their life goals and ambitions – a major one of these is to finally write that book they have always wanted to.
+The time spent in lockdown in the past six months has left Brits more time at home to reflect on their life goals and ambitions – a major one of these is to finally write your book they have always wanted to.
 Whether that be the next great novel or a record of their own lives.
 Story Terrace, a professional biography writing service, has seen a significant increase in the number of people wanting to write their own life story.
 Here are some top tips from Story Terrace to get you started on your biography or first novel.

-1 Write with passion.
+1 Write your book with passion

 There is no fun in writing about a subject which doesn’t interest you for a school essay, never mind several hundred pages.
 Very few people have an exact idea of what they want to write when they begin, and the plot, theme and content will likely evolve as you write.
-But passionwill keep your ideas fresh and unique, and will get you to that finish line.
+But passion will keep your ideas fresh and unique, and will get you to that finish line.
 Stuck for somewhere to start?
 Your own life story, or the story of your parents, might be the best place to look!
 Over at thousand people have done just that and documented their life stories with Story Terrace.

 2 Build an outline